 Barbara Core Manager

 sudo barbara-core-manager

-This command launches the interactive wizard documented in the next section.
+This launches the interactive wizard documented below.

 Wizard walkthrough

-Step 1 — Welcome screen
+Step 1 — Welcome

+Barbara Core Manager